-In the previous tutorials, we discussed sequences and unordered collections in Python.
-We also learned about operations, functions, and methods applicable to them.
-There can also be more complex data structures in an application.
-The data values in these data structures can have a complex relationship and behavior.
-These data structures are defined as user-defined classes and objects.
+In the previous tutorial, we learned about the sequences and unordered collections in Python, including the operations, functions, and methods applicable to them.
+However, there can be more complex data structures in an application, which are known as user-defined classes and objects.

-Python is an object-oriented programming language.
-However, it does not force us to design an application by object-oriented design pattern.
-In Python, an application can be designed in a variety of design patterns including procedural and model-view-control (MVC).
-It even possible to mix many design patterns in an application.
-It is important to explore the object-oriented features of Python as it will be useful in creating user-defined data structures and efficiently architecting our applications.
+Although Python is an object-oriented programming language, it does not force an application to be defined by this type of design pattern.
+This means an application can be designed in a variety of patterns, including using procedural and model-view-control (MVC).
+It’s also possible to mix many design patterns in one application.

-A class can be a subclass of another class where the parent class is then known as super class.
-Like an object inherits attributes of its class, if its class is a subclass, it implicitly inherits attributes of its super class.
-A subclass also implicitly inherits attributes and methods of its super class.
+A class can be a subclass of another class, where the parent class is known as a super class.
+Much like an object inherits the attributes of its class, if its class is a subclass, it implicitly inherits the attributes of its super class.
+A subclass also implicitly inherits the attributes and methods of its super class.

-The class statement defines the classes.
-The class statement is a compound statement having the following syntax:
+The class statement defines the classes and is a compound statement with this syntax:

 class className (base-classes)